 For all tickets, you can also pay the non-resident fees in the TSH equivalent.

 The Zanzibar ferry can get very busy, so it’s advisable to book your ticket ahead of time, even if it’s just a day or two before.
 You can either book online, go to either the Dar es Salaam or Zanzibar ferry terminal or book through an approved agent.
 Some hotels will also sort ferry tickets out for you too.

-You will need your passport to book your ticket.
+You will need your passport (or a copy of it) to book your ticket.

 In Dar es Salaam, the main ticket office is in the building to the right of the gate that leads to the ferry (if facing towards it).

 In Zanzibar, it’s just down the street from the main entrance to the ferry terminal (turn left if coming out of the gate) next to the mini-roundabout.

 If you book online, you can reserve your ticket, but you can’t pay in advance (currently), so you need to collect your ticket at least 3 hours before departure otherwise they might sell them to someone else.

 In Dar es Salaam there are also lots of touts outside the main building who will try and lead you to one of the smaller offices to buy your tickets.
 I think most are legit, but I prefer to buy from the main office.
 If it’s super busy when you go, the smaller offices may be quicker but do not buy from anyone in the street claiming to be an agent.

 You will need your passport details handy when booking.
 When you get your ticket, just check the name, time and date are correct.
 I almost missed my ferry last time because they booked me onto the 7am ferry instead of the 9.30am ferry like I asked.

 You can pay in either US Dollars or Tanzanian Shillings.